OWASP/samm/v2.0/beta/core/design/d-security-requirements.md

 ## Maturity 1
 ### Benefit
+You understand the security practices of your software suppliers.

 ### Activity
 The security competences and habits of the expernal suppliers involved in the development of your software can have a significant impact on the security posture of the final product.
 Consequently, it is important to know and evaluate your suppliers on this front.